Saturday, May 12, 2018

 Heroes of this story are partitions, Ferrers diagrams, and Young tableaux.
 Let us first give definitions.

-A partition of an integer $n$ is a decreasing (US: non-increasing) sequence of integers $\lambda =(\lambda_1\geq \lambda_2\geq \dots\geq \lambda_m)$ of strictly positive integers such that $|\lambda|=\lambda_1+\dots+\lambda_m=n$.
+A partition of an integer nn is a decreasing (US: non-increasing) sequence of integers λ=(λ1λ2λm)\lambda =(\lambda_1\geq \lambda_2\geq \dots\geq \lambda_m) of strictly positive integers such that λ=λ1++λm=n|\lambda|=\lambda_1+\dots+\lambda_m=n.

-For every $(i,j)$ such that $1\leq i\leq m$ and $1\leq j\leq \lambda_i$, define its hook $H_{ij}$ to be the set of cells in the diagram that are either above it, or on its the right — in formula, the set of all pairs $(a,b)$ such that $a=i$ and $j\leq b\leq \lambda_i$, or $i\leq a\leq m$ and $b=j\leq \lambda_a$.
-Let $h_{ij}$ be the cardinality of the hook $H_{ij}$.
+For every (i,j)(i,j) such that 1im1\leq i\leq m and 1jλi1\leq j\leq \lambda_i, define its hook HijH_{ij} to be the set of cells in the diagram that are either above it, or on its the right — in formula, the set of all pairs (a,b)(a,b) such that a=ia=i and jbλij\leq b\leq \lambda_i, or iami\leq a\leq m and b=jλab=j\leq \lambda_a.
+Let hijh_{ij} be the cardinality of the hook HijH_{ij}.

-Lemma. — One has $h_{a,b} = (\lambda_a-b)+(\lambda_b^*-a) +1$.
+Lemma. — One has ha,b=(λab)+(λba)+1h_{a,b} = (\lambda_a-b)+(\lambda_b^*-a) +1.

-Indeed, $\lambda_a-b$ is the number of cells above $(a,b)$ in the Ferrers diagram of $\lambda$, excluding $(a,b)$, while $(\lambda_b^*-a)$ is the number of cells on the right of $(a,b)$.
+Indeed, λab\lambda_a-b is the number of cells above (a,b)(a,b) in the Ferrers diagram of λ\lambda, excluding (a,b)(a,b), while (λba)(\lambda_b^*-a) is the number of cells on the right of (a,b)(a,b).

-\[ f_\lambda = \frac{n!}{\prod_{(i,j)\in F(\lambda)} h_{ij}}. \]
+fλ=n!(i,j)F(λ)hij. f_\lambda = \frac{n!}{\prod_{(i,j)\in F(\lambda)} h_{ij}}.

 As already said, the rest of this post is devoted to explaining the probabilistic proof due to Greene, Nijenhuis, and Wilf.
 (Aside: Nijenhuis is a Dutch name that should pronounced roughly like Nay-en uys.)

-Let $P(\lambda_1,\dots,\lambda_m)$ be the number on the right hand side of the Frame-Thrall-Robinson formula.
-By convention, it is set to be $0$ if $(\lambda_1,\dots,\lambda_m)$ does not satisfy $\lambda_1\geq\dots\geq\lambda_m\geq 1$.
+Let P(λ1,,λm)P(\lambda_1,\dots,\lambda_m) be the number on the right hand side of the Frame-Thrall-Robinson formula.
+By convention, it is set to be 00 if (λ1,,λm)(\lambda_1,\dots,\lambda_m) does not satisfy λ1λm1\lambda_1\geq\dots\geq\lambda_m\geq 1.
 By induction, one wants to prove

-\[ P(\lambda_1,\dots,\lambda_m) = \sum_{i=1}^m P(\lambda_1,\dots,\lambda_{i-1},\lambda_i-1,\lambda_{i+1},\dots,\lambda_m). \]
+P(λ1,,λm)=i=1mP(λ1,,λi1,λi1,λi+1,,λm).
+P(\lambda_1,\dots,\lambda_m) = \sum_{i=1}^m P(\lambda_1,\dots,\lambda_{i-1},\lambda_i-1,\lambda_{i+1},\dots,\lambda_m).

-For every partition $\lambda$, set
+For every partition λ\lambda, set

-\[ p_i(\lambda_1,\dots,\lambda_m) = \frac{P(\lambda_1,\dots,\lambda_{i-1},\lambda_i-1,\lambda_{i+1},\dots,\lambda_m)}{P(\lambda_1,\dots,\lambda_m)}. \]
+pi(λ1,,λm)=P(λ1,,λi1,λi1,λi+1,,λm)P(λ1,,λm). p_i(\lambda_1,\dots,\lambda_m) = \frac{P(\lambda_1,\dots,\lambda_{i-1},\lambda_i-1,\lambda_{i+1},\dots,\lambda_m)}{P(\lambda_1,\dots,\lambda_m)}.

 We thus need to prove

-\[ \sum_{i=1}^m p_i(\lambda)=1; \]
+i=1mpi(λ)=1; \sum_{i=1}^m p_i(\lambda)=1;

-Given the Ferrers diagram $F(\lambda)$, let us pick, at random, one cell $(i,j)$, each of them given equal probability $1/n$; then we pick a new cell, at random, in the hook of $(i,j)$, each of them given equal probability $1/(h_{ij}-1)$, etc., until we reach a corner of the given diagram.
-Such a trial defines a path in the Ferrers diagram, ending at a corner $(a,b)$; its projections are denoted by $A=\{a_1<a_2<\dots\}$ and $B=\{b_1<b_2<\dots\}$.
-Let $p(a,b)$ be the probability that we reach the corner $(a,b)$; let $q(A,B)$ be the probability that its projections be $A$ and $B$ conditioned to the hypothesis that it start at $(\inf(A),\inf(B))$.
+Given the Ferrers diagram F(λ)F(\lambda), let us pick, at random, one cell (i,j)(i,j), each of them given equal probability 1/n1/n; then we pick a new cell, at random, in the hook of (i,j)(i,j), each of them given equal probability 1/(hij1)1/(h_{ij}-1), etc., until we reach a corner of the given diagram.
+Such a trial defines a path in the Ferrers diagram, ending at a corner (a,b)(a,b); its projections are denoted by A={a1<a2<}A=\{a_1<a_2<\dots\} and B={b1<b2<}B=\{b_1<b_2<\dots\}.
+Let p(a,b)p(a,b) be the probability that we reach the corner (a,b)(a,b); let q(A,B)q(A,B) be the probability that its projections be AA and BB conditioned to the hypothesis that it start at (inf(A),inf(B))(\inf(A),\inf(B)).

-Lemma. — Let $A,B$ be sets of integers, let $a=\sup(A)$ and let $b=\sup(B)$; assume that $(a,b)$ is a corner of $\lambda$.
-One has \[ q(A,B)= \prod_{\substack{i\in A\\ i\neq a}} \frac1{h_{i,b}-1} \prod_{\substack{j\in B\\ j\neq b}} \frac1{h_{a,j}-1}.\]
+Lemma. — Let A,BA,B be sets of integers, let a=sup(A)a=\sup(A) and let b=sup(B)b=\sup(B); assume that (a,b)(a,b) is a corner of λ\lambda.
+One has q(A,B)=iAia1hi,b1jBjb1ha,j1. q(A,B)= \prod_{\substack{i\in A\\ i\neq a}} \frac1{h_{i,b}-1} \prod_{\substack{j\in B\\ j\neq b}} \frac1{h_{a,j}-1}.

-We argue by induction on the cardinalities of $A$ and $B$.
-If $A=\{a\}$ and $B=\{b\}$, then $q(A,B)=1$, since both products are empty; this proves the formula in this case.
-As above, let $a_1<a_2<\dots$ be the enumeration of the elements of $A$ and $b_1<b_2<\dots$ be that for $B$; let also $A'=A\setminus\{a_1\}$ and $B'=B\setminus\{b_1\}$.
-By construction of the process, after having chosen the initial cell $(a_1,b_1)$, it either goes on above the initially chosen cell $(a_1,b_1)$, hence at $(a_1,b_2)$, or on its right, that is, at $(a_2,b_1)$.
+We argue by induction on the cardinalities of AA and BB.
+If A={a}A=\{a\} and B={b}B=\{b\}, then q(A,B)=1q(A,B)=1, since both products are empty; this proves the formula in this case.
+As above, let a1<a2<a_1<a_2<\dots be the enumeration of the elements of AA and b1<b2<b_1<b_2<\dots be that for BB; let also A=A{a1}A'=A\setminus\{a_1\} and B=B{b1}B'=B\setminus\{b_1\}.
+By construction of the process, after having chosen the initial cell (a1,b1)(a_1,b_1), it either goes on above the initially chosen cell (a1,b1)(a_1,b_1), hence at (a1,b2)(a_1,b_2), or on its right, that is, at (a2,b1)(a_2,b_1).
 One thus has

 \[ \begin{align*}